 7 Principles of Time Management

-A quick search for the 'principles of time management' online and you’ll get a variety of suggestions.
+Do a quick search for the 'principles of time management' online, and you’ll get a variety of suggestions.

 So, who’s right?
 Who knows best?

 Of course, there’s no definitive answer to that question.
 There are many time management principles that could be said to make a difference to way you manage each day.

 But having read ‘Do It Tomorrow’'by Mark Forster, I was introduced to ground breaking ideas and systems that helped me improve my organization and time management enormously.

 Here’s an overview of the seven principles of time management, as outlined by Mark in the book:

 - Ask yourself "What am I actually trying to achieve?"

 - The clearer you are about your vision, the more likely you are to achieve it.

 - It’s as much about what you’re not going to to do as it is about what you are –- you are establishing limits.
 For example, "I will process my emails for no more than 20 minutes."